Adolf Hitler in popular culture: Art

 Salvador Dalí painted several pictures involving Hitler.
 The Enigma of Hitler (1939) depicts a torn photograph of Hitler on a plate in a typically surreal landscape over which hangs a broken telephone and an umbrella.
 He also painted the Metamorphosis of the Face of Hitler into a Moonlit Landscape (1958).
 One of his late works was Hitler Masturbating (1973), depicting just that, with Hitler seen from behind in an armchair in the center of a snow-filled desolate landscape.

 Hitler is depicted in a balloon overlooking marching, helmeted troops in the painting Vision of War by Indian artist A. Ramachandran.
 A picture of him with Gandhi by M. F. Husain was controversial with Hindutva groups in India.

 In India

 The name "Hitler" is widely used for anyone who is overly authoritarian in manner, but it does not have the same negative connotation as it does in the West.
 For example, in the 1998 film Hitler, the disciplinarian hero nicknamed Hitler is simply a person with staunch traditional values.
-There are at least three other Indian films titled "Hitler", in all of which the Hitler character is the hero: Hitler (1996), Hitler (1997), Hitler Umanath.
-Hitler Didi (My Sister Hitler) is a TV show about a character with a domineering elder sister.

 In Indian popular culture, Hitler is synonymous with rigidity; people often refer to their boss or a strict teacher as Hitler.